GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 <p class="color-secondary-text type--caption">Posted on <time>January 25, 2023</time></p>

-Offscreen documents are now available on the stable channel.
-These provide support for DOM-related features and APIs in Manifest V3.
+Offscreen documents are now available in Manifest V3 extensions.
+These help with the transition from background pages to extension service workers by providing support for DOM-related features and APIs.
 For more information, [read the blog post](/blog/Offscreen-Documents-in-Manifest-v3/).

 ### Chrome 109: Is an extension enabled {: #m110-action }